which earn me advertising fees or commissions.

 In use, the Giro FZ remained very comfortable over a wide range of temperatures, the zipper allowing a lot of leeway for ventilation for warmer sunlit areas, and zipped up for shaded areas in winter.

 I especially like the generously long cut; many cycling jerseys are cut two inches too short for my riding position, which exposes my lower back.
 NOT so with the Ibex Giro FZ— excellent choice especially when one wants to stay warm.

 The one thing I would change is the pockets: they are a bit narrow for my moderately large hands, making it harder to stuff in a jacket or vest, or for general ingress of the hand to grab fuel or phone.
 I’d also like to see a small chest pocket suitable for a phone.

 Couple it with a lightweight windbreaking vest to extend comfort into the low 50’s (descents), or use it as a base layer under a warmer piece for colder temperatures, such as the Ibex Breakaway Jacket or add another wool layer like the Ibex Shak FZ Hoody or similar.

 I’m a big fan of full-zip jerseys for long rides or mountain rides with elevation changes where in either case temperatures can change by 20-30°F— unzip it partially or fully if the temperature warms up and you have a wide range covered.

-Get the Ibex Giro Full Zip Wool Cycling Jersey at Amazon.
+Get the Ibex Giro Full Zip Wool Cycling Jersey @AMAZON at Amazon.